Chinese Colors — Meanings and Symbolisms

-This is the color of crab shell, dark cyan mixes with light green, which is also a common color for pottery.
+The color of the crab shell, dark cyan, mixes with light green, which is also a standard color for pottery.

 Bamboo Cyan — Zhu Qing (竹青)

-Fresh bamboo in Chinese culture is the symbol of gentleman who are firm, elegant, loyal and straightforward.
+Fresh bamboo in Chinese culture symbolizes a gentleman who is firm, elegant, loyal, and straightforward.

 Jasper Green — Bi Yu Shi (碧玉石)

-Green Jade is the representative of gentleness and decency throughout Chinese history.
+Green Jade is representative of gentleness and decency throughout Chinese history.

 Cyan — Qing Se (青色)